saldel/Raspberry-Pi-Translation-Guide/README.md

 2. Go to our **Task Manager** and choose the projects you want to translate, review or test.
 Find out how to use the Task Manager [here](https://github.com/ninaszymor/Raspberry-Pi-Translation-Guide/blob/master/Tools/Task%20Manager.md).

-3. Translate the initial project code - find out [how to do it for Python and Web development projects](https://github.com/ninaszymor/Raspberry-Pi-Translation-Guide/blob/master/Tools/Trinket.md) and [how to do it for Scratch projects](https://github.com/ninaszymor/Raspberry-Pi-Translation-Guide/blob/master/Tools/Scratch.md).

-4. Translate the project instructions in Crowdin.
+3. Translate the project instructions in Crowdin.
 Find out [how to use Crowdin](https://github.com/ninaszymor/Raspberry-Pi-Translation-Guide/blob/master/Tools/Crowdin.md) and [how to translate different types of files in Crowdin](https://github.com/ninaszymor/Raspberry-Pi-Translation-Guide/blob/master/Tools/Files%20in%20Crowdin.md)

 Please note that we are still looking for the best tools for the process so things may change.
 We will notify you if we replace any of these tools but please **check this document regularly** to see if anything has changed.